You're about to make the best decision of your life.

 Women who have already completed one or more college semesters are not eligible.

-- An application form completed online (in PDF format only) at our website, including
+- An application form completed online at our website, including the following supplements all in PDF format so that our readers can read them:

-- Responses to questions about your activities, achievements, awards and any other information to support your application.
-You may answer these questions on the form or, alternatively, you may upload an optional résumé [also in PDF format] within the online application form.
+- responses to questions about your activities, achievements, awards and any other information to support your application, which you may also supply by uploading an optional résumé [also in PDF format] within the online application form.

 - Three (3) confidential letters of recommendation on letterhead and in PDF format

-- At least two of the letters must be submitted from teachers and/or counselors who can comment on your academic qualifications.
+- At least two of the letters should come from teachers and/or counselors who can comment on your academic qualifications.

-- A third letter may be submitted from someone who can also comment on your extracurricular activities and personal character (this could also be a teacher or counselor, or perhaps a community member, club advisor, employer, or other non-family member).
+- The third letter may be submitted from a teacher as well, or from someone who can also comment on your extracurricular activities and personal character (this could also be a counselor, or perhaps a community member, club advisor, employer, or other non-family member).

 - Letters must be submitted online to our website directly by the letter-writer.